-Growing and diversifying equity investment – green paper publication
+Growing and diversifying equity investment – next steps

 Growing and diversifying the supply of equity investment into Oxfordshire-based science companies

-Advanced Oxford has now published its Green Paper, setting out data, analysis and a draft set of recommendations, the results of a project to explore ways in which the private capital investment landscape could be strengthened for Oxfordshire-based science and technology companies (details of which, please find below).
+Advanced Oxford published its Green Paper in autumn 2024, setting out data, analysis and a draft set of recommendations, the results of a project to explore ways in which the private capital investment landscape could be strengthened for Oxfordshire-based science and technology companies (details of which, please find below).
+The Green Paper and its evidence base has been used by colleagues working on the Equinox initiative, which has a theme relating to the investment environment.

-The Green Paper contains a set of recommendations, in draft.
-These will be used as a basis for discussion, with the intention to develop a deliverable action plan, which will be published in follow up.
-The recommendations fall into 4 key themes:
+The Green Paper contains a set of recommendations, in draft, which fall into 4 key themes:

 • National policy recommendations